Healthy Eating Game with Myllo | MnMCutesy

 Share Your Creation!

-Share your family’s Myllo masterpiece on Instagram, tag us Myllo and Meluna use #mylloandmeluna to inspire others.
+Share your family’s Myllo masterpiece on Instagram, tag us @myllo_and_meluna and use #mylloandmeluna or #mnmcutesy to inspire others.

 Your post might encourage another child to fall in love with fruit and veg!